Most popular recycling questions answered

 At DS Smith, we are always looking to tackle the confusion around recycling.
 Explore what you can and can’t recycle at home as we answer your most searched for recycling questions.

 In an era of remote working, where ecommerce sales, home deliveries, takeaways all continue to rise, it has never been more important to understand what can and can’t be recycled at home.

 What can I recycle?

 At DS Smith, we want to lead the way towards a circular economy through engaging and educating the next generation.
-In fact, our Now and Next Sustainability Strategy states that by 2030 we will engage 5 million young people on the circular economy and circular lifestyles.
+In fact, our Now and Next Sustainability Strategy states that by 2030 we will engage 10 million people on the circular economy and circular lifestyles.
 Therefore, we asked a number of UK families what can and can't be recycled to see who knows more about recycling, kids or adults.
 Find out who won in our Recycling Quiz below.

 At DS Smith, we manage around 6 million tonnes of material for recycling every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.

 So, what can you recycle?
 To help ensure that all materials which can be recycled are recycled, we’ve looked at some of your most searched questions surrounding recycling at home.